Locally moving groups and laminar actions on the line: A plethora of laminar actions, I: restriction preorders

-Moreover two distinct preorders as in \ref{i-F-plo-preorder} give rise to non-conjugate minimal $\R$-focal actions. \end{prop} \begin{proof} Let us prove that \ref{i-F-plo-preorder} implies \ref{i-F-plo-focal}.
+\item There exists an $f$-invariant preorder $\preceq$ on $F_+$ such that, writing $H=[1]_\preceq$, the map $f$ acts as a homothety on $(F_+/H,\prec)$, and $\varphi$ is conjugate to the dynamical realization of the action of $F$ on $(F_+/H, \prec)$. \end{enumerate} Moreover, two distinct preorders as in \ref{i-F-plo-preorder} give rise to (positively) non-conjugate minimal laminar actions. \end{prop} \begin{proof} Let us prove that \ref{i-F-plo-preorder} implies \ref{i-F-plo-focal}.
 Assume that $\preceq$ verifies the conditions, and let $\varphi$ be the dynamical realization of the action of $F$ on $(F_+/H, \prec)$.
-Since $f$ is a homothety on $(F_+/H, \prec)$, Proposition \ref{p.minimalitycriteria} implies that $\varphi$ is minimal, and $\varphi(f)$ is a homothety.
-Since moreover $\varphi$ must fall into one of the cases of Theorem \ref{t-F-trichotomy}, the only possibility is that $\varphi$ is $\R$-focal, increasingly horograded by the standard action on $(0, 1)$.
+Since $f$ is a homothety on $(F_+/H, \prec)$, Proposition \ref{p.minimalitycriteria} implies that $\varphi$ is minimal.
+Furthermore, the fact that $f$ is a homothety on $(F_+/H, \prec)$ implies that $\varphi(f)$ is a homothety.
+As $\varphi$ must be described by one of the cases of Theorem \ref{t-F-trichotomy}, the only possibility is that $\varphi$ is laminar, horograded by the standard action on $(0, 1)$.

-For the converse, let $\varphi$ be is as in \ref{i-F-plo-focal}.
-Then $\varphi(f)$ is an expanding homothety (see Proposition \ref{p-F-dynclasselements}); let $\xi\in \R$ be its unique fixed point, and consider the preorder $\preceq$ on $F_+$ associated with this point: $g\precneq h$ if and only if $g.\xi< h.\xi$.
+For the converse, let $\varphi$ be as in \ref{i-F-plo-focal}.
+If so, then Proposition \ref{p-F-dynclasselements} gives that $\varphi(f)$ is a homothety; let $\xi\in \R$ be its unique fixed point, and consider the preorder $\preceq$ on $F_+$ associated with this point: $g\precneq h$ if and only if $g.\xi< h.\xi$.
 Using that $\xi$ is fixed by $f$, we see that $\preceq$ is invariant under conjugation by $f$, and that the natural action of $F$ on $(F_+/[1]_\preceq, \prec)$ can be identified with the action of $F$ on the orbit of $\xi$, showing the claim.

-Finally note that these two constructions are inverse to each other, and since $\xi$ is the unique fixed point of $f$, the preorder $\prec$ is uniquely determined by the conjugacy class of the action. \qedhere \end{proof}
+Finally note that these two constructions are inverse to each other, and since $\xi$ is the unique fixed point of $f$, the preorder $\prec$ is uniquely determined by the (positive) conjugacy class of the action. \end{proof}

-\subsubsection{Restriction preorders on $F_+$}
+\subsection{Restriction preorders on $F_+$}